Sautee Nacoochee, Georgia: Origin of names

-Others speculate that this placename combines two place names of Muscogee origin.
-Sautee, an anglicized name of a tribe of Muscogee Native Americans, known as the Sawate, which means "Raccoon People."
-Nacoochee could be the anglicization of the Cherokee pronunciation of the Muscogee word, Nokose, which means "bear."
-However, James Mooney also thought it might have some connection with the name of the Yuchee Indians.

 A state historic marker states that the location was visited by Hernando de Soto in 1540 AD.
 However, a study of the route taken by De Soto by a team of Southeastern university professors in the 1980s placed his route far to the north.

 Nearby Yonah Mountain is the site of a folktale where a beautiful Cherokee maiden named Nacoochee fell in love with the Chickasaw warrior Sautee.
 When their love was forbidden by the tribal elders, a war party followed the eloping lovers and threw Sautee off the mountain, with Nacoochee then jumping to her death, a Lover's Leap.
 This "Lover's Leap" story is identical to the story in Lookout Mountain's Rock City attraction.
 Although he did not invent the legend, George Williams, the son of one of the original white settlers, popularized it in his 1871 Sketches of Travel in the Old and New World.